mahlberg-lab/clic/docs/clicanalysis/keywords.rst

+.. _keywords:

 Keywords
 ========

 The keywords tool finds words (and phrases) that are used significantly more often in one corpus compared to another.
 CLiC incorporates the keyword extraction formula reported by [Rayson_Garside_2000]_.
 Apart from comparing single words, CLiC also allows you to compare clusters.
 Whereas the cluster tab focuses only on one corpus, the Keywords function can compare cluster lists.
 You have to make selections for the following options (also see :numref:`figure-analysis-keywords-settings`):

 -  **'Target corpora':** Choose the corpus/corpora that you are